-An employee who qualifies for and intends to use family medical leave under this policy must give notice to the Clerk or the Secretary, as applicable, and the executive director including both the intended dates upon which family medical leave will commence and terminate.
+A committee clerk who qualifies for and intends to use family medical leave under this policy must give notice to the LIO manager and the executive director including both the intended dates upon which family medical leave will commence and terminate.
 Such notice must be given at least 30 days in advance of the leave, except when such notice is precluded by the emergency nature of the situation.
 A legislative employee is required to provide medical certification from a health care provider to the executive director supporting the need for leave because of a serious health condition affecting the employee or an immediate family member.
-The executive director, after consultation with the Clerk or the Secretary, as applicable, and with the concurrence of the employee's presiding officer, may require second or third medical opinions, at the Legislature's expense, and periodic recertification and reports during the leave regarding the employee's status and intent to return to work.
+The executive director may require second or third medical opinions, at the Legislature's expense, and periodic recertification and reports during the leave regarding the employee's status and intent to return to work.

-When intermittent leave is requested for planned medical treatment to care for an immediate family member or the employee's own illness, the employee must make reasonable efforts to schedule treatment so as not to unduly disrupt the office's operations.
+When intermittent leave is requested for planned medical treatment to care for an immediate family member or the employee's own illness, the employee must make reasonable efforts to schedule treatment so as not to unduly disrupt committee operations.